 After Making a Purchase:

 - The student treasurers will approve your request and send it to Medical Education for further processing, which will take two-three weeks.
-If the reimbursement is <$200 you will pick up petty cash from the cashier on the Annenberg MC level (you will need original receipts for this).
-If it is >$200, you will receive a check from him directly or direct deposit if you are on a stipend.
+If the reimbursement is less than or equal to $200 you will pick up petty cash vouchers from the front desk in the Medical Education Department, Annenberg 13-30, which you can then bring to the cashier on the Annenberg MC level (you will need to include original receipts for this).
+If it is greater than $200, you will receive a check from Medical Education directly or direct deposit if you are on a stipend.
 Reimbursements over $200 will likely take three-four weeks.

 I have an idea for a new group and want to receive Student Council funding — what do I need to do?